1. English

 • Stomach issues

-***PLEASE NOTE: If you suffer from shortness of breath even while trying to sleep or you lose consciousness at any point seek medical attention immediately
+***PLEASE NOTE: If you suffer from shortness of breath even while trying to sleep or you lose consciousness seek medical attention immediately

 Preventing Altitude Sickness